trevorkbond/JobApp/README.md

 - Stores application data in MongoDB - job information are stored in MongoDB
 - Stores and retrieves credentials in MongoDB - user information also stored in MongoDB
 - Restricts application functionality based upon authentication - employed secureApiRouter as used in the Simon example to make sure all requests after login are authenticated.
 I want to make this cleaner in the future and have error messages pop up on the frontend when a user tries to make an unauthorized request, but it does work, i.e., unauthorized requests are not carried out by the server and the server sends a 401 error.

+## Websocket Deliverable
+Did the following to implement Websockets:
+- Backend listens for WebSocket connection - done.
+- Frontend makes WebSocket connection - done, frontent makes ws connection in `jobs.js`.
+- Data sent over WebSocket connection - done, when jobs are shared with another existing user, if that user is online and they are on the `jobs.html` page, they will get that shared job added to their notifications list and have the option to add it to their tracked jobs.
+If the user is not online or is not on `jobs.html`, the server will instead add that job to a shared collection in the database, and the user the job was shared with will have all shared jobs since they were gone loaded upon logging in.
+The key to know if you have shared jobs to either add or ignore is the notification icon will either have a slash through it or not.
+- WebSocket data displayed in the application interface - done, shared jobs are populated into the notification list.